 When writing your signage out, think about the priority of things that your customers need to do and know and put your content in this order on your sign.
 To capture customer attention, start with the most important details that inform the customer of the action they need to take before explaining the why and the how in more detail.

-Examples of appointment booking signage using the formula
+Examples of virtual queue signage using the formula

 Inspiration: client example (for appointment booking)

 We love how Nike’s signage to inform their customers that they can book appointments for an Express Shopping service: